-22. The absolute number of people in the world affected by undernourishment, or chronic food deprivation, is estimated to have increased for the fourth consecutive year to over 820 million in 2019.
+- 22. The absolute number of people in the world affected by undernourishment or chronic food deprivation is estimated to have increased for the fourth consecutive year to over 820 million in 2019.
 The World Food Programme announced this week that the COVID-19 pandemic could push another 130 million people into acute hunger.
-Hunger, food insecurity and malnutrition disproportionally affect the poor, particularly the extreme poor, largely concentrated in rural areas, who depend on agriculture for a living.

-- 23. Small-scale food producers, family farmers and indigenous peoples, particularly women and youth, remain vulnerable, and the current measures and policy decisions are not robust enough to unlock the potential of these players to be critical agents of change. - 24.
-The impact of economic slowdowns and downturns on food security and nutrition cannot be separated from the root causes of hunger and malnutrition: poverty, inequality and marginalization, with national efforts insufficiently coordinated.
-Lack of knowledge and capacity to enforce food safety standards emerges as a critical gap, particularly in developing countries. - 25.
-In addition to the persistence of hunger and malnutrition in many areas, the epidemic of overweight and obesity is also rising in every region, with undernutrition, overweight and obesity often coexisting in the same household.
-Results of the first analysis of country-level indicators show that obesity rates are higher in countries where moderate food insecurity is also high.
+Hunger, food insecurity and malnutrition disproportionally affect the poor, in particular the extreme poor, who are largely concentrated in rural areas and depend on agriculture for a living. - 23.
+Small-scale food producers, family farmers and indigenous peoples particularly women and youth remain vulnerable, and the current measures and policy decisions are not robust enough to unlock their potential to be critical agents of change. - 24.
+The impact of economic slowdowns and downturns on food security and nutrition cannot be separated from the root causes of hunger and malnutrition, namely poverty, inequality and marginalization; and national efforts are insufficiently coordinated.
+Lack of knowledge and capacity to enforce food safety standards emerge as a critical gap, particularly in developing countries. - 25.
+In addition to the persistence of hunger and malnutrition in many areas, overweight and obesity rates are rising in every region of the world, with undernutrition, overweight and obesity often coexisting in the same household.
+Results of the first analysis of country-level indicators show that obesity rates are higher in countries where moderate food insecurity is high.